 Malignant narcissism can resemble sociopathy.
 Sociopaths have malformed or damaged brains.
 They display narcissistic traits, but not all narcissists are sociopathic.
 Their motivations differ.
 Whereas narcissists prop up an ideal persona to be admired, sociopaths change who they are in order to achieve their self-serving agenda.
 They need to win at all costs and think nothing of breaking social norms and laws.
 They don’t attach to people as narcissists do.
 Narcissists don’t want to be abandoned.
 They’re codependent on others’ approval, but sociopaths can easily walk away from relationships that don’t serve them.
 Although some narcissists will occasionally plot to obtain their objectives, they’re usually more reactive than sociopaths, who coldly calculate their plans.

 If you’re in a relationship with an abuser or a narcissist, it’s important to get outside support to understand clearly what’s going on, to rebuild your self-esteem and confidence, and to learn to communicate effectively and set boundaries.
-Doing the exercises in my books and e-workbooks, particularly Dealing with a Narcissist: 8 Steps to Raise Self-Esteem and Set Boundaries with Difficult People will help you make changes.
+Doing the exercises in my books and e-workbooks, particularly Dating, Loving, and Leaving a Narcissist: Essential Tools for Improving or Leaving Narcissistic and Abusive Relationships will help you make changes.
 Join my mailing list and receive a “Checklist of Narcissistic Behaviors.”
 If you feel in danger, don’t believe broken promises.
-Get immediate help, and read, “The Truth about Domestic Violence and Abusive Relationships.”
+Get immediate help, and read “The Truth about Domestic Violence and Abusive Relationships.”

 © Darlene Lancer, 2016